Parametric estimation and LAN property of the birth-death-move process with mutations: Definition of the BDMM process and examples

-Let us specifically describe the algorithmic definition of the process.
-This iterative construction follows \cite{ronanfrederic} and \cite{emilien}, and may serve as a simulation procedure, see \cite{ronanfrederic} for details.
-Let $(\Y^{(i)}_{t} )_{t\geq0}, i \geq 0$, be a sequence of processes on $E$, identically distributed as $(\Y_{t})_{t\geq0}$.
 Starting from the initial configuration $\X_{0}$ at time $T_0=0$, we iteratively build the process as follows. \begin{enumerate}[label=\roman*)] \item Given $\X_0$, generate the $n(\X_0)$ continuous trajectories of $(\Y^{(0)}_t)_{t\geq 0}$. \item Given $\X_0$ and $(\Y_t^{(0)})_{t \geq 0}$, generate the first inter-jump time $T_1-T_0$ according to the cumulative distribution function

 The process until time $T_1$ is given by the generated trajectories, i.e.